 Along the north edge of the Seaplane Lagoon, the Taxiway District provides for infill development compatible with preserving the character of the NAS Alameda Historic District.
 Redevelopment within this zone is controlled to preserve character-defining view corridors and to relate to the massing and spacing of the historic Hangar structures.
 Uses in this area are flexible, with the eastern end transitioning from the adjacent mixed-use multi-family residential in the Town Center towards the commercial and maritime functions of the existing Hangar buildings to the west, although the uses remain flexible to take advantage of evolving market trends.
 Further details concerning infill in the Historic District are provided in Chapter 6.
-On the north edge of the waterfront, a 200-foot wide regional park facilitates access to and active use of the Seaplane Lagoon consistent with the Public Trust.
-The park provides both adaptive sea-level rise protection, and an important public amenity.
+On the north edge of the waterfront, a 200foot wide regional park facilitates access to and active use of the Seaplane Lagoon consistent with the Public Trust.
+The park provides adaptive sea-level rise protection and an important public amenity.
 This area may contain modest structures supporting recreational uses, consistent with the requirements governing State Lands.
-Additional description of the

-Northern Waterfront park is provided in Chapter 4.
+A well designed integration of the Taxiway and the NorthWaterfront park will help ensure the preservation of the Historic District and the creation of a grand public space.
+Additional description of the Northern Waterfront park is provided in Chapter 4.